 Both of these products are top sellers in the category.

-- 2 Reviews of the Best Compression Shirts For Men
+Best Compression Shirts for Men

 Compression gear started out as items of clothing provided to people who needed extra support.
 Compression socks and pantyhose could help people who had to stand on their feet for a long time or had poor circulation.
 Compression garments on the legs helped prevent deep vein thrombosis and reduced swelling.

 About five or six years ago, athletes began discovering benefits from wearing compression garments during and after their workouts.
 Because they fit so closely and snugly, they do not chafe or cause rashes.
 Athletes also claimed the wearing of such clothing reduced post-workout muscle pain and stiffness and recovery time.
 It reduced the time it takes for your body to repair muscle damaged caused by athletic workouts.
 This enables the athlete to work out harder and more often, reducing the time it gets to maximize their physical performance.
 This is especially important for training for a specific event taking place at a fixed time.